naren317/QtQMLInteraction/README.md

 # QtQMLInteraction
-This is a simple project to demonstrate Qt QML interaction using C++ design patterns.
+This is a simple project to demonstrate Qt QML interaction using QObject models with C++ design patterns.